-Part-II: Break down the single shot into various shots and shoot as mis-en-shot.
-Edit the exercise and present.
+Part-II: Break down the single shot into various shots and shoot as mise-en-scene shot.
+Edit the exerciseand present.

 Compare the aesthetic qualities in Part I and Part II.

 Module IV Prepare a five minutes News Presentation in the Studio with Three Cameras - One for Captions and Inserts and two for News Readers